anearthboundmisfit/DBIx-Squirrel/README.md

 ## Description

-DBIx-Squirrel is a lightweight DBI extension that helpst make programs that work with databases easier to write and maintain.
-It works just like DB out-of-the-box, offering comfortable familiarity, offering a slew of graceful enhancements when they are needed.
+DBIx-Squirrel is a lightweight DBI extension that makes it easier to write and maintain programs that work with databases.
+While it works just like DBI out-of-the-box, offering comfortable familiarity, it also offers a slate of graceful enhancements when they are needed.

 Feature highlights: